 Where more than one person has registered to speak in any of the above groups of speakers, the five minute period shall be shared.
-In such circumstances, Objectors are encouraged to appoint a spokesperson.
+In those-such circumstances, Objectors are encouraged to appoint a spokesperson.
 If no spokesperson is nominated, Objectors will be heard in the order in which they have registered until the five minute period has elapsed.
 The Applicant (or their agent) will speak first in their five minute period followed by any other supporters until the five minute period has elapsed.

-The deadline to register to speak at Planning Committee is midday on the last working day before the committee meeting.
-Requests must be made to Democratic and Elections in writing, by email or telephone.
+3. The deadline to register to An application to speak at Planning Committee is midday on the last working day before the committee meeting.
+Requests must be made received in writing or by electronic mailto by Democratic and Elections Services by midday on the last working day before the committee meeting.

 Applications to speak at Planning Committee will only be accepted by persons who have made written representations on an application as part of the consultation process or the applicant or the applicant's agent.

-Persons who have registered to speak may appoint someone to speak on their behalf provided that the person who has registered to speak notifies Democratic and Elections before the Planning Committee commences.
+Persons who have registered to speak may appoint someone to speak on their behalf provided that written authority from the person who has registered to speak notifies is given to Democratic and Elections Services before the Planning Committee commences.

-- 4. Persons registering to speak must provide the name of the person wishing to speak, a contact telephone number, the application they wish to speak on, whether they will be speaking in support or objection to the application and the capacity in which they are registering.
-Persons registering to speak should also confirm if they are willing for the Council to share their contact details with other speakers so that arrangements can be made to nominate a spokesperson if necessary. - 5.
+- 4. Persons registering to speak must provide Applications to speak must include the name of the person wishing to speak, register and a contact telephone number, the application they wish to speak on, whether they will be speaking in support or objection to the application and the capacity in which they are registering.
+Persons registering to speak Applicants should also confirm if they are willing for the Council to share their contact details with other speakers so that arrangements can be made to nominate a spokesperson if necessary. - 5.
 When there is a linked or duplicate application each speaker can only speak on one application site, regardless of the number of applications for that site.
-For example, in the case of linked applications for planning permission and listed building consent on the same property, speakers may only speak once.

-- 6. Public speaking at Planning Committee is only permitted on planning applications, not any other report submitted to the Committee. - 7.
-When planning applications are referred to full Council the normal Council public speaking rules apply, as set out in the Council procedure rules.
+- For example, in the case of linked applications for planning permission and listed building consent on the same property, speakers may only speak once. - 6.
+Public speaking at Planning Committee is only permitted on planning applications, not any other report submkitted to the Committee. - 7.
+When planning applications are referred to full Council by Councillors the normal Council public speaking rules apply, as set out in the Council procedure rules.